 How to import data to a PostgreSQL database cluster in Managed Service for PostgreSQL?

-pg_dump to migrate data to a PostgreSQL cluster in Managed Service for PostgreSQL.
+pg_dump built-in tool to migrate data to a PostgreSQL cluster in Managed Service for PostgreSQL.

 Is DB cluster backup enabled by default?

 Yes, backup is enabled by default.
-For PostgreSQL clusters, a full backup is performed once a day with all DB cluster transaction logs saved.
+For PostgreSQL clusters, a full backup is performed once a day, saving all the database cluster transaction logs.
 This allows you to restore the cluster state to any point in time during the backup storage period, except for the last 30 seconds.